 As a trader or investor, you certainly have noticed the tons of analysts and self-proclaimed gurus out there who all give their opinion about what will likely happen next in the markets.
 But are they any good?

-Some of them run free blogs and just want to share, others are on some financial TV channel secretly promoting a particular bank or investment/trading vehicle of any sort.
+Some of these analysts run free blogs and just want to share, others are on some financial TV channel secretly promoting a particular bank or investment/trading vehicle of any sort.
 Then there's also the group of analysts that usually wants to spread bad news, because bad news just seems to sell better, the "oh by the way, here's my new book to prevent all that"-analysts.

 And let's not forget about the economists (or people who refer to themselves as such).
 These 'economists' sometimes have a very convincing economical reasoning, there's just no way around it, or so it seems.
 And even if we have a housing bubble, fluctuating currencies, sky-high commodity prices and what not, what does all that mean for the stock market?
 Somehow many people keep thinking of the stock market as sort of deterministic machine.
 But if we're honest, it has proven us many times it's not.
 It's much more about randomness, irrational behavior and probability.